seanism/IT/github-removal/README.md

 ### Requirements
 * You are an administrator of the organization
 * You create a personal access token with admin:org permissions
-* List all the users in the data.csv file and remove any header
+* List all the users in the data.csv file being sure there is no header or delimiters